 Please contact MSML program director Dr. Durant with any questions.

-The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees: BME, CE, CS, EE, and SE.
+The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all CSSE (CS and SE) and ECBE (BME, CE, and EE) undergraduate degrees, and AE and CVE.
 Students must apply while they have junior standing, but should let their advisor know of their intent as early as possible.

 The 8 required courses comprise 2, 2-course subsets that each meet the requirements for a graduate certificate, plus 4 additional courses.
 Key prerequisites are noted here; more detailed prerequisites are noted below and in the graduate catalog.